LassoSoft/LassoGuide/lasso_guide_source/language/traits.rst

 trait that has all the requirements and provides all the member methods of the traits that have been combined.

-The same rules that are used for importing traits apply to composed traits.
-The requirements of one trait may be satisfied by a member method provided by another trait in the composition.
+The same rules that are used for importing traits apply to composed traits, such as traits satisfying each others' requirements and resolving conflicting method names.

-However, if two traits provide the same member method, then there is a conflict.
-The conflict is resolved by eliminating both implementations of that member method and adding a requirement for it to the trait.
-The type which the trait is ultimately applied to must implement that member method in order for the trait to be applied.

 An alternate method of defining the trait example from the start of this chapter would be to define three sub-traits and then use the composition operator